 Jugnoo, an Uber-like service for auto-rickshaws in India, used Facebook Analytics to learn that 90% of their users who referred other customers were between 18- and 34-years-old, and 65% of that group was using Android.
 They used that information to target their ads, resulting in a 40% lower cost per referral.

-Create downloadable content like ebooks, checklists, videos, and infographics that address your buyer’s pains.
+Make downloadable content like ebooks, checklists, videos, and infographics that address your buyer’s pains a part of your social media strategy.
 If your content is truly helpful, people will likely share it on social media and extend your reach.

 5. Focus on a few key social channels.